QR3.7.1 The Curious Case of Quantum Spin

 5. The result is the interference pattern seen.

-After the photon wave spreads through both slits, its positive or negative amplitudes combine at the screen to give a net strength, whose square predicts its probability to hit at each point.
+After the photon wave spreads through both slits, its positive or negative amplitudes combine at the screen to give a net strength, whose square predicts its probability to hit there.
 A random value between zero and one then decides where it actually hits, which no physical history can predict.

-This mechanism predicts the interference pattern seen, but if quantum waves are imaginary, how can it do this?
-If quantum theory is imaginary, physicists are no different from shamans who see the future in their imagination!
-Physics isn’t real if quantum waves aren’t real so to avoid this, let them be processing waves spreading on a network that restart in physical events.
-Quantum waves then predict physical events because they cause them but if so, what decides where a processing wave restarts?
+This mechanism predicts the interference pattern seen but how can imaginary waves do this?
+If quantum waves are imaginary, physicists are like shamans, who see the future in their imagination!
+Physics isn’t real if quantum waves aren’t real, so let them be processing waves that can restart in physical events.
+Quantum waves then predict physical events because they cause them, but what then decides where the wave restarts?

-A processing wave reaching a screen made of matter will overload it at many points.
-They will then reboot, to request a server restart, so the server response will be either:
+A processing wave reaching a screen of matter will overload it at many points.
+When they reboot, to request a server restart, the server response will be either:

 1. Access.
 The server accepts the request to restart at that point, so it no longer supports the rest of the wave, which collapses.
 This then is a physical event at that point.
 OR,

 2. No access.
-The server doesn’t respond that cycle as it is busy elsewhere, so the point just carries on.
+The server doesn’t respond that cycle because it is busy elsewhere, so the point just carries on.
 This then was a potential physical event that didn’t happen.

 Quantum collapse is then random to us because it is a winner takes all lottery run by a server outside our domain.
-When many points reboot, the first one to access a server restart wins the prize of being the photon, leaving the rest of the wave to wither on the grid.
+When many points reboot, the first one to get a server restart wins the prize of being the photon, leaving the rest of the wave to wither on the grid.
 What decides which point wins this lottery?
-It is expected that those points that access the server more are more likely to restart it.
+Just as in our lotteries, more tickets means more chance of success, so points that access the server more are more likely to restart it.

-According to quantum theory, a photon wave’s probability to hit a point depends on its strength at that point squared.
-Light is a sine wave, so its amplitude squared is its power, which for a processing wave, requires more server access.
-If positive and negative amplitudes cancel at the server, the net power of a wave decides the number of instructions needed, and hence server access.
-It follows that points where teh wave has more power will access the server more and so are more likely to restart it.
-The probabilities to hit of quantum theory are then based on the net amplitude squared because for a processing wave, that power decides access to the server that restarts it in a physical event.
-The strange mechanics of quantum theory become sensible if a photon is a processing wave!
+According to quantum theory, a photon’s probability to hit depends on its wave amplitude squared at each point.
+Light is a sine wave so its amplitude squared is its power, which for a processing wave means more server access.
+If positive and negative amplitudes cancel at the server, the net power at each point decides the number of instructions needed, and hence server access.
+It follows that points where the wave has more power will access the server more, and so be more likely to restart it.
+The probabilities to hit of quantum theory are then based on the net amplitude squared because for a processing wave, that decides access to the server that restarts it in a physical event.
+The strange mechanics of quantum theory then make sense if a photon is a processing wave.

-To recap, photon instances overload many screen points but which one actually restarts the wave depends on server access that is to us unknown, i.e. random.
-Even so, the amplitude squared of the wave predicts its probability to hit at each point because that defines access to the server that restarts the photon.
-The two-slit experiment can now be described in processing terms as follows:
+To recap, photon instances overload many screen points but which one actually restarts the wave is to us unknown, i.e. random.
+Even so, the net wave power at each point defines access to the server, so it predicts the probability to restart there.
+We can now describe the two-slit experiment as follows:

 a.
-The photon wave spreads instances through both slits.
+Photon wave instances spread through both slits.

 b.
-Instances that reach the same screen point by different paths interfere.
+Those that reach the same screen point by different paths interfere.

 c.
-The first instance to restart its server is where the photon hits.
+The first instance to restart the wave server is where the photon hits.

 d.
-Which instance restarts its server depends on the power of the wave at each point that decides server access.
+The wave power at each point predicts that because it decides server access.

 a.
 Does one photon go through both slits at once?
 Yes, photon instances go through both slits.